THE ASSOCIATION… PURSUING JUSTICE IN CANADA SINCE 1919

 Irving Kulik, Executive Director

-Nancy Wright, Editor, Justice Report
+Nancy Wright, Editor-in-Chief, Justice Report

 Recognizing that the criminal justice system must serve the needs of all people, the Canadian Criminal Justice Association is an umbrella organization representing all elements of the criminal justice system, including the public.
 It exists to promote rational, informed, and responsible debate in order to develop a more humane, equitable, and effective justice system.